 As the highest town east of the Rocky Mountains, Beech Mountain towers at 5,500+ feet and offers year-round activities in addition to snow skiing.
 Generally regarded as the best skiing in North Carolina, offering 17 slopes and 98 skiable acres.

-If there's wisdom in these old hills, then it flows directly from Grandfather Mountain, a true landmark of the pioneering spirit that resounds in the region.
+If there's wisdom in these old hills, it flows directly from Grandfather Mountain, a true landmark of the pioneering spirit that resounds in the region.
 Thousands of visitors are drawn to the mesmerizing 360-degree views and mile-high swinging bridge.

-At the southern gateway of the High Country, Linville Caverns is a true wonder, with active limestone caverns under Humpback Mountain, discovered in 1822 by local fisherman.
+At the southern gateway of the High Country, Linville Caverns is a true wonder, with active limestone caverns under Humpback Mountain, discovered in 1822 by a local fisherman.
 Daily tours take visitors into the dark, damp recesses of this natural wonder.